 It tastes a bit like the greek ouzo, however it is so strong, it must be watered down when served.

 You will easily find it on the menu of every French bar, brasserie, and café (and if you don’t you should question their French credentials!).
 You can read more about the French love of pastis here.
+Be sure to pick up a souvenir when you visit the region, or you can buy pastis here.

 These days this delicate fish stew is considered haute cuisine.
 It has become so popular that an official “charte de bouillabaisse” was drawn up with an official recipe to avoid cheap pretenders.